Institutions of society examples. Social institution: concept, types, functions

 2) material resources necessary to achieve the goals.

-Political institutions ensure the reproduction, stability and regulation of political activity, the preservation of the identity of the political community even with a change in composition, strengthen social ties and intra-group cohesion, exercise control over political behavior.
+Political institutions ensure reproduction, stability and regulation of political activity, preservation of the identity of a political community even when its composition changes, strengthen social ties and intra-group cohesion, and exercise control over political behavior.

-The focus of politics is power and control in society.
+The focus of politics is on power and control in society.

-Main carrier political power the state acts, which, relying on law and law, exercises compulsory regulation and control over social processes in order to ensure the normal and stable functioning of society.
+Main carrier political power acts as a state that, relying on law and law, carries out forced regulation and control over social processes in order to ensure the normal and stable functioning of society.

 The universal structure of state power is: